CitricDolphin1/xbox-restore-combo-calculator/README.md

 Download code_gen.py and run it in Python.
 Type or paste your HDD Key when prompted.
 The program will print your reset code to the console.

 Go to your console's dashboard and enter Settings -> System Info.
 Input your button combination.
-A prompt will appear warning you that your data will be reset.
+A prompt will appear warning you that your data will be erased.
 Press "yes" to factory reset your console.

 ## Notable button combinations